Last updated on November 19th, 2019 at 12:55 pm

 Did you know, there are many things, brands and famous people from Ireland.
 In fact, most things people think are from America actually originate from Ireland, like:

 - Guinness – Founded in 1759 by Arthur Guinness, today the company is worth $2.78 billion (€2.48 billion) and its owned by the large British multinational Diageo.

-- Waterfall Crystal – Home to all things fancy!
+- Waterford Crystal – Home to all things fancy!
 They are responsible for making some of the world’s most beautiful crystal art like the Times Square Ball in New York City.

 - Penneys – A fast fashion brand where you can get anything you need from socks to sheets at a low price.
 There’s one EVERYWHERE in Ireland and in other countries like the UK, Spain, Portugal, Germany, the Netherlands, Belgium, Austria, France, Italy, and the US, where its called Primark because JC Pennys trademarked the word “Penneys”.